kalabox/kalabox-plugin-git/README.md

-# Kalabox Plugin Util
+# Kalabox Plugin Git

-A simple plugin adding some basic server utility commands like git and rsync.
+A simple plugin to add git commands to your apps.

 ## Installation

 You can install this plugin by going into your app directory and running the normal

 ```
-npm install kalabox-plugin-util --save
+npm install kalabox-plugin-git --save
 ```

 In order for your app to use the plugin you will also need to info the app of its existence.
 This can be done in the `kalabox.json` file in your